unseenmagik/Golem/README.md

 1. Run `npm start`

 ## Notes
-If you want to host your images locally where RDM-opole2 resides, change your `pokemon` and `eggs` image urls to something like the following:
+If you want to host your images locally where Golem resides, change your `pokemon` and `eggs` image urls to something like the following:
 Pokemon Id is always 3 digits i.e `007`, `047`, `147` although form will be whatever the form number is i.e `12`, `195`, `4032` etc
 ```
 "images": {